10 Viewpoints on the Golden Gate Bridge

 Baker beach

-About half a mile below the cliffs west of the Presidio, Baker's Beach also offers wonderful views of the Golden Gate Bridge.
-It can be reached by public transport (Muni-Bus 800).
+About a half-mile below the cliffs west of the Presidio, Bakers Beach also offers wonderful views of the Golden Gate Bridge.
+It can be reached by public transport (Muni bus 800).
 There are picnic tables and grills on the beach, as well as a parking lot and public restrooms.
-There is also a nudist corner at the north end of Baker's Beach.
+There is also a nudist corner at the north end of Bakers Beach.

 Golden Gate Bridge © San Francisco Travel